Skip to content

 Selected distal characteristics include: personal grievance and moral outrage, framing ideology, failure to affiliate with an extremist group (lone-actor signal), virtual-community dependence, thwarted occupational goals, relevant mental disorder, and access to weapons.

 Meloy and colleagues validated TRAP-18 retrospectively against 73 lone actors across ideological categories, jihadist, far-right, far-left, incel, showing that leakage, pathway, and fixation were present in the majority of cases.
 Independent validation in UK MAPPA caseloads (James and colleagues) and EU samples (Pressman and colleagues in the Netherlands) supports face validity and case-structuring utility, while noting that retrospective case-file validation does not directly establish prospective sensitivity and specificity.
-Reference instruments for general violence risk (HCR-20 V3) and sex-offender risk (Static-99R) live in Module 4; TRAP-18 is the specific lone-actor protocol.
+General violence risk instruments such as the HCR-20 V3 and sex-offender risk tools such as the Static-99R serve distinct populations; TRAP-18 is the specific lone-actor protocol.

-The VERA (Violent Extremism Risk Assessment) was developed by Elaine Pressman and John Flockton (2010, revised to VERA-2R).
+VERA-2R was developed by Elaine Pressman and John Flockton (original VERA, 2010; revised to VERA-2R thereafter).
 It is a structured professional judgement (SPJ) instrument for known extremists already in contact with the justice or security system, not for initial threat-identification screening.
 Five assessment domains:

 VERA-2R is used by security services and courts in the Netherlands, Belgium, Germany, and the UK, and by Australia's ASIO Behaviour Analytics Unit.
 The EU Internal Security Fund has funded research on its use in deradicalisation programmes.